- • Stained glass transom over door: salvaged from a dismantled house in Philadelphia

 • Candelabrum: Bradley and Hubbard.

-• Still life painting:19th century Italian artist Sylvane Chellini
+• Still life 19th century Italian artist Sylvane Chellini

 • Iron work on the wall (it's a pair of gates): found at the Alameda Flea Mart